 Comparing these 3 charts above we can see, that definitely the darkest part of the sky throughout the eclipse is the zenith.
-This is understandable, because looking towards zenith we are looking through the thinnest part of the Earth’s atmosphere.
+This is understandable, because looking towards the zenith we are looking through the thinnest part of the Earth’s atmosphere.

-The brightest section of the sky appears to be located near to the Sun, however an exception from this rule occurs at mid-eclipse when a southern sky was one of the darkest.
-One thing, that can explain this issue is the presence of a high-level cloud, which dropped down the values.
-I have no information about cloud coverage from Wolfgang’s Strickling measurement venue, although these results clearly show, that some cloudiness at the southern part of the sky could take place, especially on lower altitudes above the horizon (which was darker, than upper one).
+The brightest section of the sky appears to be located near the Sun, however, an exception from this rule occurs at mid-eclipse when a southern sky was one of the darkest.
+One thing, that can explain this issue is the presence of a high-level cloud, which dropped the values.
+I have no information about cloud coverage from Wolfgang’s Strickling measurement venue, although these results clearly show, that some cloudiness at the southern part of the sky could take place, especially on lower altitudes above the horizon (which was darker, than the upper one).
 Another reason is the Sun brightness itself, which during the totality drops down to -11,5 Mag, lifting up the local sky brightness slightly, which can be visible on the graph (Pic.
 17).
 A sky brightness on the northern part of the sky changed seamlessly and quite symmetrically against umbral contacts.
 The lower part of the sky remained much brighter than the upper one.
 Both western (shadow-in) and eastern (shadow-out) sections of the sky changed their brightness significantly and rapidly due to shadow movements.

 At the very beginning of the measurement at 77,2% obscuration, the sky surface brightness was from 1.86 Mag at south 45 deg altitude (close to the Sun) to 6.16 Mag/arcsec2 at west 15 deg altitude.
 The most detailed measurement includes the period before-after mid-eclipse down to 92% obscuration.
-For 92% obscuration, the sky surface brightness varies between 3.42 mag/arcsec2 to 7.1 mag/arcsec2 at west 45 deg altitude.
+For 92% obscuration, the sky surface brightness varies between 3.42 mag/arcsec2 to 7.1 mag/arcsec2 at a west 45 deg altitude.
 Charts shown in this article indicate important moments of sky surface brightness changes during the near-totality period.
 Analyzing every section of the sky separately.
-For the shadow-in sky, the most important moment occurred at 94% obscuration, when sky surface brightness started do fall down faster.
-Next, the moment at 30 sec before mid-eclipse was the darkest for the western part of the sky with values 11.43 Mag/arcsec2 for 15 deg and 12.55 Mag/arcsec2 for 45 deg altitude (2nd the darkest section of the sky during totality).
-The opposite situation we could observe on the shadow-out sky with the darkest moment at 30 sec before 3rd contact, where the sky surface brightness reached 11.33 Mag/arcsec2 for 15 deg and 12.18 Mag/arcsec2 for 45 deg.
-The most remarkable moment for the shadow-out sky was a grey lunar shadow cone presence just after 3rd contact up to 40-50 seconds ahead.
-At obscuration 97,4% this shadow cone was gone.
-It can be seen on decreasing before-after sky brightness difference down to this moment.
-At 95% obscuration shadow presence at the sky disappear.
+For the shadow-in sky, the most important moment occurred at 94% obscuration, when sky surface brightness started to fall down faster.
+Next, the moment 30 sec before mid-eclipse was the darkest for the western part of the sky with values 11.43 Mag/arcsec2 for 15 deg and 12.55 Mag/arcsec2 for 45 deg altitude (2nd the darkest section of the sky during totality).
+The opposite situation could observe in the shadow-out sky with the darkest moment 30 sec before 3rd contact, where the sky surface brightness reached 11.33 Mag/arcsec2 for 15 deg and 12.18 Mag/arcsec2 for 45 deg.
+The most remarkable moment for the shadow-out sky was a grey lunar shadow cone present just after 3rd contact up to 40-50 seconds ahead.
+At obscuration, 97,4% of this shadow cone was gone.
+It can be seen decreasing before-after sky brightness difference down to this moment.
+At 95% obscuration shadow presence in the sky disappear.
 Sky surface brightness remains similar at both measured altitudes due to backward light scattering on haze.
 The northern and southern part of the sky was more symmetrical, however, even here we could spot the difference.
 The northern sky was a bit darker before 2nd contact.
 Southern sky was more affected by the close solar position and possibly its movement across the sky throughout the eclipse.
 Important sky surface changes on the northern side are to be seen at 98% obscuration.
-The southern part of the sky changes surface brightness rapidly from 97% obscuration on 15 deg and 97,4% obscuration on 45 deg altitude.
-The moment of umbra approaching on the southern sky was clearly reflected on the measurements as well as shadow cone presence down to 99,6% obscuration after mid-eclipse.
-Also for zenith sky, the most important moment was 30 seconds before totality when umbra covered it.
-At the mid-eclipse, the zenith sky was the darkest part of the sky with 12.85 Mag/arcsec2 value.
+The southern part of the sky changes surface brightness rapidly from 97% obscuration at 15 deg and 97,4% obscuration at 45 deg altitude.
+The moment of the umbra approaching the southern sky was clearly reflected on the measurements as well as shadow cone presence down to 99,6% obscuration after mid-eclipse.
+Also for the zenith sky, the most important moment was 30 seconds before totality when the umbra covered it.
+At the mid-eclipse, the zenith sky was the darkest part of the sky with a 12.85 Mag/arcsec2 value.
 The brightest section of the sky at the mid-eclipse was north at 15 deg altitude with 11.32 mag/arcsec2.